altocodenl/tagaway/qascript.md

 			- Should be back to 'COUNTRY' view.
 			- On sidebar left, click on the same COUNTRY geo tag
 			- Should be back to 'all pictures'.
+COUNTRY>YEAR>CITY>UNTAGGED
+			- On sidebar left, click on a geo tag.
+All geotags on sidebar left must be in COUNTRY format (US for United States, IT for Italy, JP for Japan, etc.).
+			- Gallery should display the thumbnails for files that were geo tagged in this COUNTRY.
+				- Title with 'x pictures' where 'x' is amount of thumbails available for the selected geo tag.
+				- Below title, the COUNTRY 'geo' semi-tag with a 'pin' icon with 'x' to its right.
+				- On sidebar left, the COUNTRY geo tag must be in #5b6eff.
+				- On sidebar left, years, regular tags and geo CITY tags with positive intersections should be available.
+					- Geo CITY tags icons have a filled black icon.
+					- Geo CITY tags icons are columned in alphabetical order from top to bottom.
+					- Regular tags are below the column of geo CITY tags.
+			- On sidebar left, click on a year semi tag.
+				- Title with 'x pictures' where 'x' is amount of thumbails available in this category intersection (COUNTRY ∩ year).
+				- Below title, the COUNTRY 'geo' semi-tag with a 'pin' icon with 'x' to its right and the 'year' semi-tag with a 'clock' icon and icon with 'x' to its right.
+				- On sidebar left, the COUNTRY geo tag and year semi tag must be in #5b6eff.
+				- On sidebar left, regular tags and geo CITY tags with positive intersections should be available.
+			- On sidebar left, click on a CITY tag.
+				- Title with 'x pictures' where 'x' is amount of thumbails available in this category intersection (COUNTRY ∩ year ∩ CITY).
+				- Below title, the COUNTRY 'geo' semi-tag with a 'pin' icon with 'x' to its right, the 'year' semi-tag with a 'clock' icon and icon with 'x' to its right, and the CITY 'geo' semi-tag with a black 'pin' icon with 'x' to its right.
+				- On sidebar left, the COUNTRY geo tag and year semi tag must be in #5b6eff.
+				- On sidebar left, the 'eye' icon must be visible next to the selected CITY geo tag.
+				- On sidebar left, regular tags with positive intersections should be available.
+			- On sidebar left, click on 'untagged'.
+				- Title with 'x pictures' where 'x' is amount of thumbails available in this category intersection (COUNTRY ∩ year ∩ CITY ∩ untagged).
+				- Below title, the COUNTRY 'geo' semi-tag with a 'pin' icon with 'x' to its right, the 'year' semi-tag with a 'clock' icon and icon with 'x' to its right, the CITY 'geo' semi-tag with a black 'pin' icon with 'x' to its right, and the 'untagged' with a white icon tag and with 'x' to its right.
+				- On sidebar left, the COUNTRY geo tag and year semi tag must be in #5b6eff.
+			- Click on icon with 'x' on the 'untagged' tag below the title.
+			- Gallery should show thumbnails corresponding to 'COUNTRY ∩ year ∩ CITY'.
+			- Click on icon with 'x' on the CITY tag below the title.
+			- Gallery should show thumbnails corresponding to 'COUNTRY ∩ year'.
+			- Click on icon with 'x' on the 'year' semi tag below the title.
+			- Gallery should show thumbnails corresponding to 'COUNTRY'.
+			- Click on icon with 'x' on COUNTRY tag below the title.
+			- Should be back to 'all pictures'.
+			- On sidebar left, select the same 'COUNTRY ∩ year ∩ CITY ∩ untagged' tags as before.
+			- Should be back to 'COUNTRY ∩ year ∩ CITY ∩ untagged' tag view.
+			- On sidebar left, click on 'all pictures'.
+			- Should be back to 'all pictures'.
+			- On sidebar left, select the same 'COUNTRY ∩ year ∩ CITY ∩ untagged' tags as before.
+			- Should be back to 'COUNTRY ∩ year ∩ CITY ∩ untagged' tag view.
+			- On sidebar left, click on the 'unatgged' tag.
+			- Should be back to 'COUNTRY ∩ year ∩ CITY' view.
+			- On sidebar left, click on the CITY tag.
+			- Should be back to 'COUNTRY ∩ year' view.
+			- On sidebar left, click on the 'year' tag.
+			- Should be back to 'COUNTRY' view.
+			- On sidebar left, click on the same COUNTRY geo tag
+			- Should be back to 'all pictures'.